X-LANCE/Mobile-Env/docs/other-tools-en.md

 ```

 As for the config file of task token combination `<taskname>.task`, each line
-in the file should specify a file name of the task token config like:
+in the file should specify a file name of the task token config and an optional
+combination option like:

 ```
 search-lobster
-access_author-Bob
+access_author-Bob   sr
 ```

+Currently, there are two combination options: `s` and `r`.
+If `s` is specified,
+the setup steps (`setup_steps`) of the current task token will be appended into
+the final task definition.
+Similarly, if `r` is specified, the reset steps
+(`reset_steps`) of the current task token will be appended.
+If no combination
+options are specified, any setup or reset steps won't be appended, *i.e.*, only
+the steps added for the preceding task tokens are preserved.
+By default, the
+setup ans reset steps of the first task token will always be preserved in the
-The instances will be combined in order during instantiation and become the
+final combined task definition.
+The instances will be combined in the
-small steps of the final large multi-step task.
+declaration order during instantiation and become the small steps of the final
+large multi-step task.

 ##### The Syntax of the Modifiers